UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Impact of Low-Order Modeling on Aeroelastic Predictions for Very Flexible Wings," Journal of Aircraft, 2023.
 DOI: https://doi.org/10.2514/1.C036869.

+Riso, C. and Cesnik, C. E. S., "Investigation of Geometrically Nonlinear Effects in the Aeroelastic Behavior of a Very Flexible Wing," AIAA SciTech Forum, National Harbor, MD and Online, January 23-27, 2023.
+AIAA-2023-0759.
+DOI: https://doi.org/10.2514/6.2023-0759

 If you use the TU Delft Pazy wing model properties, please cite this repository.

 ## Issues